UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 ![Upload](./images/upload.png)

-This script will pack all the images into a zip archive and save it as data/archive.zip.
-Then it will upload it to IPFS.
+This script will pack all the images into a zip archive and save it as `data/archive.zip`.
+Then, it will upload it to IPFS.
 Ensure all your files are successfully uploaded by visiting the link provided in the console output.

 > ✏️ In the `config.js` file, fill in the `fileUrl` set provided link.